Here's a recent statistic from the Edelman Trust Barometer that blew me away and should serve as a wakeup call to organizations everywhere:

 When it comes to increasing engagement, it's all about the development of emotional capital, and it starts at the top.
 If you want to build emotional capital, C-suite needs to interact with everyone in the company across all levels.

 Anyone who feels like they need to put on a "face" is inclined to shut down and not freely share what they're truly thinking and feeling.
 For example, if a CEO is excited about a strategy that they believe will take the company into the 22nd century, and yet the rest of the company feels differently, human nature will often lead us to placate our true feelings instead of communicating them.
-That is, if we don't trust the person we disagree with.
+That is if we don't trust the person we disagree with.

 And the cost?
 We lose everything from our own personal authenticity to engagement and productivity potential.
 This is why taking a top-down approach with C-suite and getting them involved is effective and more likely to produce results.
 Employees need to feel comfortable expressing their concerns from the bottom all the way up.
 When employees gain trust in C-suite, their direct leaders, and their teams, engagement and productivity rise.

 Not to mention, leaders need to be modeling the behavior they want to see.
-Studies have revealed a correlation between C-suite behavior and the model behavior they wanted exhibited.
+Studies have revealed a correlation between C-suite behavior and the model behavior they wanted to be exhibited.
 If you want the people around you to say "hello" and engage, you need to model this behavior as a leader in the company.
 Interactions need to be genuine.
 People can spot inauthenticity from miles away.